ARC Future Fellowship

 Melanie has presented her research at many conferences nationally and internationally.
-Recent invited addresses and keynotes include: the New Media Histories conference (Lodz, 2014); the First International Histories of Games conference (Montreal, 2013); the Australasian Interactive Entertainment Conference (Melbourne, 2013); and the inaugural Digital Nationz Expo (Auckland, 2013).
-In July, she will keynote at DiGRA, and in September, at the Central and Eastern European Game Studies conference (CEEGS, Slovakia).
+Recent invited addresses and keynotes include: the Central and Eastern European Game Studies conference (CEEGS, Trnava, Slovak Republic, 2017); the Digital Games Research Association (DiGRA) (Melbourne 2017); the New Media Histories conference (Lodz, 2014); the First International Histories of Games conference (Montreal, 2013); the Australasian Interactive Entertainment Conference (Melbourne, 2013); and the inaugural Digital Nationz Expo (Auckland, 2013).

-Melanie is currently principal supervisor to 1 Research Higher Degree student: Marcus Schmerl (PhD).
+Melanie is currently principal supervisor to 1 Research Higher Degree student: Marcus Schmerl (MA).

 Helen Stuckey (PhD): "Remembering Australian Videogames of the 1980s: What museums can learn from retro-gamer communities about the curation of game history"